ShivaniKhatri96/Fishwatch/README.md

 # fishwatch
+## Tools used
+- React, css and the fish api

-# first assignment completed
+### first assignment completed
-- It works on all screen types
+- It works on all screen types: I used flexbox for it

-> I couldn't finish all the exercises.